sindresorhus/public-ip/readme.md

 > Get your public IP address - very fast!

-Queries the DNS records of OpenDNS which has an entry with your IP address.
+In Node.js, it queries the DNS records of OpenDNS which has an entry with your IP address.

+In browsers, it uses the excellent [icanhaz](https://github.com/major/icanhaz) service through HTTPS.

 ## Install